fstella97/SoftManipulator/README.md

 # Introduction

-This repository is intended to provide a reference for the code used in my master thesis on Soft robotics.
+This repository is intended to provide an open-source reference for the code used in my master thesis on Soft robotics.
 The code in [Optimal pose-stiffness](https://github.com/fstella97/SoftManipulator/tree/main/Optimal%20pose-stiffness) finds the optimal stiffness and pose for the soft manipulators, while the folder [Hardware control](https://github.com/fstella97/SoftManipulator/tree/main/Hardware%20control) presents the low level motor and stiffness control for the hardware.
 The followig code has been developed in Matlab 2020b and C++.
 The matlab package "Gobal Optimization toolbox" is required.